INNOVATIVE-PROBLEM-SOLVERS-LLC/HitachiEtherNetIP/README.md

   <li>Hitachi_EIP_Test -- A starting point for developing an application that uses the "Browser" and "EIP" DLLs.</li>
 </ul>

+A record of all traffic to/from the printer is kept in an Excel Spreadsheet.
+You will need Microsoft Office installed to execute the application as it is.

 It is still a work in progress so enjoy.